top of page

 Sit and Stay Team

 Keeping track of your dog’s vaccinations is an important part of responsible pet ownership.
-However, vaccine cards can sometimes be confusing, especially with all the stickers and medical terms!
+However, vaccine cards can sometimes be confusing, especially with all the stickers, abbreviations, and medical terms.

 Vaccine card pages showing "VACCINATIONS" and "ANTI-PARASITICS" sections.
 Includes fields for date, weight, manufacturer, and veterinarian details.

-1. Date Given – The day your dog received a vaccine or treatment.
+1. Date Given: The day your dog received the vaccine or treatment.

-2. Stickers – These come from vaccine vials and confirm the exact brand and type used.
+2. Vaccine Sticker: These stickers come directly from the vaccine vial and confirm the exact brand and type used.

-3. Date of Next Vaccine/Anti-Parasitic – The recommended schedule for the next dose.
+3. Next Due Date: The recommended schedule for the next dose.

 Vaccine record page detailing date, weight, vaccine details, manufacturer, lot number, and vet info.
 Marked sections guide information.